blopax/darkly/04_member_page_sql_injection/Ressources/how_to.md

 ```

 ## Why is it a problem?
-You can access to the content of the different tables especially to the users.
+You can access to the content of the different tables especially to the users' information.

 ## How to avoid it?